typescript-cheatsheets/react/docs/advanced/patterns_by_usecase.md

 [_See this in the TS Playground_](https://www.typescriptlang.org/play?#code/JYWwDg9gTgLgBAKjgQwM5wEoFNkGN4BmUEIcA5FDvmQNwCwAUI4wPQtwCuqyA5lowQ4A7fMAhC4AQTBgAFAEo4Ab0Zw4bOABUAnmCzkARAQgQDZOMHRCI8NKmA8hyAEYAbfTAhwYu-WQPOHDCeQgZwAD5wBqgcziDAMGGRBpSoWIkRnEIAJlgEwEJY2WQAdLIATADM5eXyqurslDAcUBIAPABCQSHevgC8RiYGAHxwqK7ZANYAVnBtLF3B4sP19RrWcFhQxFD1TS3tiz0+egOBS6GjMFgAHvDzR8uMAL7MDBqgYO4gWEIwyDAxEJGLdILALH8tgQ8PpHkIAArEMDoW7XHLobB4GAlADCJEghT+iIgyLaZHOITIoxUDDUqD0uGAyFcxLAAH4AFxjGBQAo8egMV4MUHQQjCUTiOBw2RgJGoLlw1moRQ0tS4cSoeBKMYMpkspEAGjgJRNqXgzzgfTgspJqAFag02S8qBI6QAFny4AB3BJunVYRnM1l7dIHOYUyVKE0lM0WljDAXPIA)

 **Forwarding Refs**: As [the React docs themselves note](https://reactjs.org/docs/forwarding-refs.html), most usecases will not need to obtain a ref to the inner element.
-But for people making reusable component libraries, you will need to `forwardRef` the underlying element, and then you can use `ComponentPropsWithRef` to grab props for your wrapper the component.
+But for people making reusable component libraries, you will need to `forwardRef` the underlying element, and then you can use `ComponentPropsWithRef` to grab props for your wrapper component.
 Check [our docs on forwarding Refs](https://react-typescript-cheatsheet.netlify.app/docs/basic/getting-started/forward_and_create_ref/) for more.

-In future, the need to `forwardRef` may go away in React 17+, but for now we still have to deal with this.
+In future, the need to `forwardRef` may go away in React 17+, but for now we still have to deal with this. 🙃

 <details>
 <summary>